Qazeer/InfoSec-Notes/DFIR/Windows/Artefacts/EVTX.md

 # DFIR Windows - Windows event logs

+**Windows DFIR notes are no longer maintained on InfoSec-Notes.
+Updated versions can be found on: [artefacts.help](https://artefacts.help/).**

 ### Export Windows event logs

 The entirety of the `C:\Windows\System32\winevt\Logs` directory can be copied